 Peak Sells 10 Million Copies, Proving Game Jams Still Launch Hits

-The co-op climbing game born from a game jam has reached 10 million sales in just two months, making it one of 2026's biggest indie success stories.
+The co-op climbing game born from a game jam reached 10 million sales in just two months, making it one of 2025's biggest indie success stories.

-Peak, the low-budget co-op climbing game that started as a game jam prototype, has officially crossed the 10 million copies sold mark.
-The milestone comes just two months after the game’s surprise launch in December 2025.
+Peak, the co-op climbing game developed by Landfall Games and Aggro Crab, has officially crossed the 10 million copies sold mark.
+The milestone came in mid-August 2025, just two months after the game’s launch on June 16, 2025.

 From Game Jam to Phenomenon

 What makes Peak’s story remarkable isn’t just the numbers.
 It’s where the game came from.
-Originally prototyped during a 48-hour game jam, the small development team spent less than a year polishing the concept into a full release.
-The game’s premise is deceptively simple: climb a mountain with friends, using physics-based movement that’s equal parts frustrating and hilarious.
+Originally conceived during a four-week game jam in Seoul, where three Aggro Crab devs and four Landfall collaborators locked themselves in an Airbnb in Hongdae, the team spent about four months total turning the concept into a full release using the kind of free tools and assets every jammer relies on.
+The game’s premise is deceptively simple: climb a mountain with friends, using physics-based movement that is equal parts frustrating and hilarious.

 The formula clearly resonated.
 Within its first week, Peak had already moved over a million units, fueled largely by streamers and content creators who turned the game’s chaotic co-op moments into viral clips.